Associate Professor, East Asian Languages and Cultures

 Professor, Comparative Literature and East Asian Languages and Cultures; Chair, Division of Critical Studies, School of Cinematic Arts

 Akira Lippit's teaching and research focus on four primary areas: the history and theory of cinema, world literature and critical theory, Japanese film and culture, and visual cultural studies.
 Lippit's published work reflects these areas and includes two books, Atomic Light (Shadow Optics) (University of Minnesota Press, 2005) and Electric Animal: Toward a Rhetoric of Wildlife (University of Minnesota Press, 2000).
 In addition to his two completed books, Lippit is presently finishing a book-length study on contemporary experimental film and video, and has begun research for a book on contemporary Japanese cinema, which looks at the relationship of late-twentieth and early twenty-first century Japanese culture to the concept of the world.

-Adjunct Assistant Professor, East Asian Languages and Cultures and Art History
+Adjunct Assistant Professor (Teaching), East Asian Languages and Cultures and Art History

 Miya Mizuta specializes in modern Japanese art and literature and serves as managing editor of the Review of Japanese Culture and Society (Josai University).
 Her book manuscript, Aesthetic Life: The Artistic Discourse of Beauty in Modern Japan, an interdisciplinary study of the figure of the beautiful woman (bijin) in the Meiji period (1868-1912), is under review for publication.
 Her current book project, From Shadow to Illumination: Art, Literature, and Electric Light in Modern Japan, attempts a material history of literary and artistic works that thematize light and investigates the manner in which electric light in particular transformed the aesthetics of classical Japanese culture.